 - Provider Portal.
-To access the Provider Portal, download and complete the Authorized User Access Request Form that is located on the Resource Center page of the Provider section of the MHHP website.
+To access the Provider Portal, click "Register" on the MHHP Provider Portal website.
 The Provider Portal User Manual and FAQs are located on the Provider Portal Training section of the MHHP website - Call Member Services at the number on the member's ID card.